 Plain View Press published my first two full-length books; Down to the Quick in 2007 and One Stands Guard, One Sleeps in 2009; three chapbooks followed-–A Siege of Raptors (Finishing Line Press, 2010), Detours & Diversions (Main Street Rag, 2011), and On Location, a collection of ekphrastic poems (March Street Press, 2011).
 I returned to my roots in Midwestern Memories (Aldrich Press, 2013) and to my social work career in Running Down Broken Cement, a collection of narrative poems from my eighteen years in the field (Main Street Rag, 2014).
 Retold fairy tales, The Owl Prince appeared in 2015 and Aldrich Press published Ah, Men, a retrospective of men in my life in 2016.

-My poems have appeared in numerous anthologies and journals, including Segue, Liberty’s Vigil, Blue Lyra Review, Cyclamens and Swords, The Copperfield Review, New York Quarterly, Canary, Slant, Mudfish, Verse Wisconsin, Raven Chronicles, Exit 13, Stepaway Magazine, San Pedro River Review, Pudding Magazine, Poet Lore,Witness, Literary Mama, On Barcelona, The Ledge, Slipstream, Lullwater Review, Chantarelle’s Notebook, Schuylkill Valley Review, Rattapallax, Tiferet, Cultural Logic, Shot Glass Journal, Caduceus, and The Prose Poem Project.
+My poems have also appeared in numerous anthologies and journals, including Segue, Liberty’s Vigil, Blue Lyra Review, Cyclamens and Swords, The Copperfield Review, New York Quarterly, Canary, Slant, Mudfish, Verse Wisconsin, Raven Chronicles, Exit 13, Stepaway Magazine, San Pedro River Review, Pudding Magazine, Poet Lore,Witness, Literary Mama, The Ledge, Slipstream, Lullwater Review, Chantarelle’s Notebook, Schuylkill Valley Journal, Rattapallax, Tiferet, Cultural Logic, Shot Glass Journal, Caduceus, and The Prose Poem Project.

-In 2010, I ventured into the art world with an interest in collage and mixed media.
-I’ve been lucky to have had my work accepted in numerous juried shows and exhibitions, displayed in libraries, galleries, coffee shops, street fairs, and in print and online journals, including epiphany, Rufous Salon, Sea Stories, Still Point Gallery, qarrtsiluni, Shot Glass Journal, The Broken City, Verse-virtual, Section 8 Magazine, The Redheaded Stepchild, The Meadowland Review.
-Shrew, and MacGuffin.
+In 2010, by happenchance, I ventured into the art world with an interest in collage and mixed media.
+I’ve been lucky to have my work accepted in numerous juried shows and exhibitions, displayed in libraries, galleries, coffee shops, street fairs, and in print and online journals, including epiphany, Rufous Salon, Sea Stories, Still Point Gallery, qarrtsiluni, Shot Glass Journal, The Broken City, Verse-virtual, Section 8 Magazine, The Redheaded Stepchild, The Meadowland Review.
+Shrew, and MacGuffin, and have begun to win awards.

 The opportunities are endless; it just takes a lot of stamina.